-The darkest trail tunnel in Wisconsin - the 1200-foot long Stewart Tunnel north of Monticello, and intersecting with the Sugar River State Recreation Trail in Monticello.
+The Badger State Trail begins at the Wisconsin/Illinois border and continues north to intersect with the Sugar River State Trail in Monticello.
 Continue north through Belleville for a connection with the Capital City Trail in Madison.
 Along the way there are numerous opportunities for sight-seeing, plus lodging and dining options in the Green County communities of Belleville, Monticello, and Monroe.
-At the Illinois border, the Badger trail connects to the Jane Addams Trail and continues to Freeport, Illinios.
+At the Illinois border, the Badger trail connects to the Jane Addams Trail and continues south to Freeport, Illinios.

 Brooklyn Area Veterans Memorial Park